+Class A shares have not been authorized to any shareholder as of September 30, 2023.
 Class B shares are only available for authorized participants and are listed on the Bermuda Stock Exchange ("BSX").
 Class B Shares shall have additional subscription and redemption processes compared to the Class A and Class C Shares, as described in the Offering Memorandum and wrapper presented to the BSX (the "Bermuda Wrapper").
 Class A Shares and Class C Shares are not tradable on any stock exchange.